googleapis/repo-automation-bots/packages/sync-repo-settings/README.md

   requiredStatusCheckContexts:
     - check1
     - check2
+  # Are commits required to be signed.
+  # Defaults to `false`
+  requiresCommitSignatures: false
+  # Are status checks required to update matching branches.
+  # Defaults to `true`
+  requiresStatusChecks: true
+  # Is pushing to matching branches restricted.
+  # Defaults to `false`
+  restrictPushes: false
+  # Is dismissal of pull request reviews restricted.
+  # Defaults to `false`
+  restrictsReviewDismissals: false
+  # Is linear history required for this branch.
+  # Defaults to `true`
+  requiresLinearHistory: true
 # List of explicit permissions to add (additive only)
 permissionRules:
     # Team slug to add to repository permissions